Welcome to our FAQ.

 COSTS

 Understanding costs for geothermal and other Thermal Energy Networks can be challenging.
 “It depends” is a frequent answer.
-In addition, many of the existing systems are owned by private companies that have not shared information about their costs.
+In addition, many of existing systems are owned by private companies that do not share cost information.

 Thermal Energy Networks are designed to fit a particular location, geology, and cluster of buildings.
 The customized nature of these systems contributes to their overall efficiency, but also makes it difficult to determine average costs.
 Most projects include a feasibility study that evaluates opportunities to access and move heat.
 Based on those findings, engineers can tailor the design and select technologies to maximize efficiency and cost-effectiveness.